top of page

 technical rescue team

-Our technical rescue team is trained to accept any challenge, to rescue individuals caught in a building collapse, confined space, trench collapse, or any location where access to the patient is restricted.
+Multiple members of our department are trained to accept any challenge to rescue individuals caught in a building collapse, confined space, trench collapse, or any location where access to the patient is restricted.
 We have extensive training in rope, high angle, confined space, and trench rescue.
 Our technical rescue protocols are based on the programs taught to the Federal Emergency Management Agency Urban Search and Rescue Task Forces.

-The equipment kept on hand at the district is modeled after pallet one of a FEMA task force equipment cache.
-This equipment enables us to mitigate an incident until the arrival of more assistance.
-Several members of the Eureka Fire Protection District Technical Rescue Team are also members of Strike Team 5 & Missouri Task Force One, a FEMA sponsored urban search and rescue team, which is based with Boone County Fire District.
+Several of the Eureka Fire Protection District Technical Rescue Team are also members of Strike Team 5 and Missouri Task Force One, a FEMA-sponsored urban search and rescue team based with Boone County Fire District.

 Missouri Task Force One logo